-The Management Company has absolute discretion to accept or reject in whole or in part any application for Units.
-Consequently, the Management Company reserves the right to reject subscription applications from investors that do meet the eligibility requirements of a particular Class.
+The UCITS or the Management Company on behalf of the UCITS, have absolute discretion to accept or reject in whole or in part any application for Units.
+Consequently, the UCITS, or the Management Company on behalf of the UCITS, reserves the right to reject subscription applications from investors that do meet the eligibility requirements of a particular Class.

 Art.
-16.1 Minimum Subscription
+34.1.
+Minimum Subscription